ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

    Someipgateway -> Network: StopOfferService
    @enduml

-TODO: Does lola inform us that a service is stopped?
+.. note:: ``mw::com::<Proxy>::StartFindService()`` function can tell us that a service is offered or stopped.
+But using it is awkward / complicated.

 Required services
 =================